 An Each Way bet can pay 1/4 and 1/5 of the odds for a win.

-We can divide horse racing into three different categories: Flat Racing (horses gallop over a level track; in this kind of racing you can also see an additional kind of race, which I wrote more about in chapter 6.1), Jump Racing or Hurdling (common races with hurdles; these often take place over longer distances) and Boxed Racings (sprints over short distances).
+We can divide horse racing into three different categories: Flat Racing (horses gallop over a level track), Jump Racing or Hurdling (common races with hurdles; these often take place over longer distances) and Boxed Racings (sprints over short distances).
 Often on race cards you will find additional kind of races, e.g. Handicap Flat.
 Below you can find the most typical ones.

 All horses are available for the same price